 Your forecast will help you cut back on food waste as you do your regular ordering, but use your data to go deeper into the issue.

+What menu items should you consider changing?
+What should you add?
 Do different customer demographics tend to order different foods?
 Can you change your marketing strategy to attract more profitable customers?

 There are layers of business intelligence here that can make a huge difference in monetary loss due to food waste.
 Use your restaurant analytics to help you find all the root causes of inventory loss and waste, then track how those metrics change as you implement new strategies to address them.